Lillifee/raspiCam/README.md

 sudo apt install exiv2
 ```

-onoff is used for GPIO access (optional).
+(optional) onoff to access the GPIO features.
+Switch to the raspiCam folder and run:

 ```
 npm install onoff